yuliangguo/MSEL_contour_extraction_cxx/README.md

 	#	edge_thresh: gradient thresh for the edge detection, deciding the scale of edge.

 	# Extraction contours from edges
-		e.g.	./MESL_bin/MSEL_compute_contours_from_edges 10081.jpg 10081.edg 10081.cem 200
+		e.g.	./MSEL_bin/MSEL_compute_contours_from_edges 10081.jpg 10081.edg 10081.cem 200
 	# Suppose edges can be detected from third-part softwares, and can be saved in the same format as "10081.edg"
 	# Usage: ./MESL_bin/MSEL_compute_contours_from_img input_img_file input_edg_file output_cem_file nContours
 	# 	input_img_file:	path of the input image file.
 Input image must be color.
 	# 	input_edg_file: path of the input edgemap file, which we define the type as ".edg".
 	#	output_cem_file: path of the output contour file, we define this type of file as ".cem".
 	#	nContours: number of contours to be outputed after ranking.
-If this is set to 0 or kept blank, it will output all the generated contours.
+If to output all the generated contours, set this to 0

 ### 5. Visualize contours using Matlab